Boro23-wq/boro-v5/posts/image-recognition-pipeline.md

 ## Working with the JAVA programs:

-1. We will have two different programs, one is to recognize **Object** and the other is to recognize **Text**.
-Please read the project description to understand why we need two programs.
+1. We will have two different programs, one is to recognize <u>Object</u> and the other is to recognize <u>Text</u> Please read the project description to understand why we need two programs.
 2. The object detection program will run on the first instance while the second instance will run the text detection program.
 3. Please make sure you have the executable JAR files for each of the programs, as we will upload the JAR files in the instances.
    > In simple words, a _JAR file_ is a file that contains a compressed version of .class files, audio files, image files, or directories.
-4. Once you have the JAR files ready you can upload it to the respective EC2 instances using **Cyberduck** (Mac) or **WinSCP** (Windows).
+4. Once you have the JAR files ready you can upload it to the respective EC2 instances using <u>Cyberduck</u> (Mac) or <u>WinSCP</u> (Windows).
 I am using Cyberduck for the project since I'm working with a Mac system.
    - If you want to learn how to upload file in EC2 instance using Cyberduck, follow the link - [FTP into your EC2-instance with Cyberduck](http://www.brianhoshi.com/blog/how-to-ftp-into-your-ec2-instance-with-cyberduck/)
-   - **Note**: The username while you FTP to your EC2 instance using Cyberduck should be 'ec2-user'.
+   - <u>Note</u> The username while you FTP to your EC2 instance using Cyberduck should be 'ec2-user'.

 ## SSH Access from a Mac:

 We will now SSH from Mac to access both our EC2 instances.

-**Note**: These instructions are for Mac/Linux users only.
+<u>Note</u>: These instructions are for Mac/Linux users only.

 1. Read through the two bullet points in this step before you start to complete the actions, because you will not be able see these instructions when the AWS Details panel is open.

-    - Choose the **AWS Details** link above these instructions.
+    - Choose the <u>AWS Details</u> link above these instructions.
-    - Choose the **Download PEM** button and save the **labsuser.pem** file.
+    - Choose the <u>Download PEM</u> button and save the <u>labsuser.pem</u> file.
 (Typically your browser will save it to the Downloads directory.)

-2. Open a terminal window, and change directory `cd` to the directory where the **.pem** file was downloaded.
+2. Open a terminal window, and change directory `cd` to the directory where the <u>.pem</u> file was downloaded.
 For example, run this command, if it was saved to your Downloads directory:
     ```bash
     cd ~/Downloads
     ```